-Flu Virus Increases Risk Of Heart Attack
+Flu Virus Can Trigger A Heart Attack

 The flu vaccine does not always prevent an infection from a flu virus.
 Some years, the shot offers more protection than others.
 And only about 30 percent of the study population had been vaccinated against influenza for that season.
 But, flu trackers say, some protection against the virus is better than none.

 "If we can reduce the risk of influenza infection, then we should reduce the risk of heart attacks," Kwong says.
-So, "getting an influenza vaccine is a good idea."
+So "getting an influenza vaccine is a good idea."

 Infectious disease specialists at the Centers for Disease Control and Prevention say it's not too late to get a flu shot this season.
 There's a lot of flu in the U.S. right now, and the rate of hospitalizations is still increasing.
 So the storm of infection isn't over yet.